Art (B.A. and B.F.A.) Major

 Turn your passion into a profession at Salisbury University.
 In our art program, you will grow as an artist, but you will also be able to think, talk and write about what you do and how it relates to the world around you.
 Our faculty will work with you to chart a creative career path full of promise, so you can have the job you’ve always dreamed of.

-Why Choose Art at SU?
+Why Choose an Art Major at Salisbury University?